hankypoo7/The-blooket-hacks/README.md

 Thank you to @gbasil for letting me use the hack menu hack

+Thank you to @Blooket-dood for leting me use the spam open boxes hack

 If any of the hacks need to be updated ask either @Hankypoo7 or @Snowflake-Coder-H2o